Email FacebookTwitterMenu burgerClose thin

 Tax Deadlines Can Change

 As a general rule, any tax deadline will be pushed ahead if it falls on a weekend, a government holiday or a day that post offices are closed.
 This means that actual tax deadlines change every year as weekends and holidays fall on different days.
 It also can lead to odd regional quirks.
 For example, tax deadlines can change from state to state based on local holidays like Massachusetts’ Patriots Day.
-Or tax deadlines can move on an ad hoc basis if the weather shuts down the local post offices.
+Tax deadlines can move on an ad hoc basis if the weather shuts down the local post offices.

 The upshot is that tax deadlines are just the starting point for how the IRS builds its annual schedule.
 They’re good to know, but always check each year’s schedule in advance.
 If you file a tax extension then it can also bring a separate date that occurs later in the year.